DataSnowman/EphrataTEALS/README.md

 Click [HERE](https://github.com/DataSnowman/EphrataTEALS/tree/master/docs/AzureForStudentVerificationActivation.pdf) to open the AzureForStudentVerificationActivation.pdf which has more details.

+Here are the basic directions if you don't use the pdf.

 `Step 1:` Create a new Outlook.com email account:

 Open a new In-Private Browser session and navigate to https://signup.live.com and create a new Outlook.com email account

-* Click on the Get A New Email Address button
+* Click on the `Get A New Email Address` button
 * Add in the email address you would like to use - if the username is not available Microsoft will offer several suggestions
 * Create a new password for the account